As of 7/14/09 I am now on 6 Meters from EM32 where I chase DX and gridsquares.

 2) Ground-mounted Butternut HF9V vertical.

-Computer: Homebrew Intel Core 2 Quad Processor with 8GB RAM
+Computer: Intel Core 2 Quad Processor with 8GB RAM dual booting Windows 7 and Ubuntu Linux.

 Digital Interface: Tigertronics Signalink USB.